 The Eblen Energy Project has delivered hundreds of thousands of gallons of oil, natural gas, and assisted with electric bills to families in our community living with illnesses and disabilities.
-In partnership with Buncombe County Department of Social Services, Progress Energy, Haywood Electric Membership Corporation, Biltmore Oil Company and cooperation with other oil distributors, and Public Service Gas Company, the Eblen Energy Project provides much needed assistance to families in need throughout the year.
-By providing heating oil and assistance with funding for gas and electric bills, purchasing space heaters, fans and air conditioning window units we can help ensure that our neighbors are not left out in the cold during the winter or suffer through the heat of summer
+In partnership with Buncombe County Department of Social Services, Duke Progress Energy, Haywood Electric Membership Corporation, Biltmore Oil Company and cooperation with other oil distributors, and Dominion Gas Company, the Eblen Energy Project provides much needed assistance to families in need throughout the year.
+By providing heating oil and assistance with funding for gas and electric bills, we can help ensure that our neighbors are not left out in the cold during the winter months.

 Emergency Assistance (EA) – In partnership with Buncombe County Health and Human Services, Emergency Assistance offers temporary financial assistance for families in financial crisis due to unusual circumstances.
 EA helps to pay past due power, gas, water, rent, mortgage, or oil.
 Rent deposits for those who are currently homeless, or electric deposits for those living in a home without electricity.
 Applicant must have a child in the home under age 18 and be the primary parent, guardian or caregiver.

 Energy Savers Network – The Energy Savers Network works with volunteers to empower people and restore the climate through free home energy-efficiency assessments and upgrades.
 They also provide education resources and referrals to other programs.
 Visit www.energysaversnetwork.org for more information or click the link below.